rliebz/tusk/CONTRIBUTING.md

 A great way to contribute to the project is to open GitHub issues whenever you encounter any issue, or if you have an idea on how Tusk can improve.
-Missing or incorrect documentation are issues too, so please feel free to open one whenever you feel there is a chance to make Tusk better.
+Missing or incorrect documentation are issues too, so feel free to open one whenever you feel there is a chance to make Tusk better.

 When reporting a bug, make sure to include the expected behavior and steps to reproduce.
 The more descriptive you can be, the faster the issue can be